 6.2.5.
-Summary of the evidence (own MA)167-187
+Summary of the evidence (own MA)167-187 6.2.5.1.
+Death or moderate/severe disability

 Low quality The conventional, EARLY cerebral MRI (sequences T1/T2), taken in the first week of life, shows an acceptable predictive value of death or severe disability of newborns not treated with hypothermia.
 Moderate quality The conventional, LATE cerebral MRI (sequences T1/T2), taken between days 8 and 30 of life, predicts death or disability in newborns not treated with hypothermia.
 Very low quality Therapeutic hypothermia does not seem to decrease, overall, the predictive value of death or disability of the MRI taken in the first month of life.
 When separately analysing the predictive value of the early MRI and the late MRI, hypothermia also does not seem to diminish it.
 However, there are still very few studies on hypothermia, and the number of included patients is still scarce, which could condition the fact that the CIs are broad.